 New research suggests “uncontrolled high blood pressure” is a rising issue among US adults.
-The data collected up to 2014 showed a rising number of Americans were controlling their blood pressure, but data from 2015 and 2016 showed a decrease of over 6 percent.
+The data collected up to 2014 showed an increasing number of Americans were controlling their blood pressure, but data from 2015 and 2016 showed a decrease of over 6 percent.

-Additionally, between 2013 and 2018, the number of U.S. adults with controlled high blood pressure drops by 11 per cent.
-The number of adults with managed blood pressure in their 40s and 50s also declined nearly 10 per cent between 2009 and 2018.
-Egan, who is the lead author of the report, a professor at the University of South Carolina School of Medicine, and the vice president of cardiovascular disease prevention at the American Medical Association, told Healthline that it is important for people to recognize that maintaining healthy blood pressure is a process that is going on.
+Additionally, between 2013 and 2018, the number of U.S. adults with controlled high blood pressure drops by 11 percent.
+The number of adults with managed blood pressure in their 40s and 50s also declined nearly 10 percent between 2009 and 2018.
+Egan, who is the lead author of the report, a professor at the University of South Carolina School of Medicine, and the vice president of cardiovascular disease prevention at the American Medical Association, told Healthline that it is essential for people to recognize that maintaining healthy blood pressure is a process that is going on.

 “High blood pressure individuals need to be conscious of their condition, so they can take measures to regulate it.
 Treatment requires both a healthy lifestyle and medication for certain people,” Egan said.
 “Active self-management involves taking appropriate and adequate medicine to reduce blood pressure along with a healthy lifestyle.

-Egan points out that unmanaged blood pressure will raise the risk of heart disease, heart failure, and stroke, due to how hypertension will affect the heart and blood vessels.
-A wrinkle that can create confusion between physicians and patients is the fact that there’s more than one way to interpret a blood pressure, Mintz said.
+Egan points out that unmanaged blood pressure will raise the risk of heart disease, heart failure, and stroke due to how hypertension affects the heart and blood vessels.
+Mintz said that a wrinkle that can create confusion between physicians and patients is that there’s more than one way to interpret blood pressure.

 Though doctors have been using a stethoscope for years to take blood pressure readings, there’s a new way.
 It’s called outpatient blood pressure monitoring, which takes 24-hour measurements and is considered to be more precise.